rnielikki/Patapon-Info/pac/_build/md/getclasstype.md

 # getClassType

-Gets the class ID of given unit handle.
+Gets handle type of the given handle.

+This is **not** for obtaining unit class.

 ## Code Information